 Clean out nesting boxes and hose down the inside of the coop, including the roosts, at least one per month.
 I use a mixture of 2 tablespoons of Blue Dawn, 1 cup of cooking or carrier oil per every 2 cups of water when cleaning my coop and run.

 This spray should help get rid of the mites by suffocation, but make sure you shake the mixture well before applying it because it will separate.
 For best results, use it once a month – once or twice a week is even better, particularly if you suspect a mite infestation.

 The deep litter method of bedding is an effective way to prevent mites from infesting your chickens, too, but be advised that it may not be as successful in the hot summer months, when your chickens will likely spend less time in the coop.

 Maintain a Good Dust Bath Area

-Keep a dust bath large enough to accommodate all of your hens filled with dirt, sand, and ideally, diatomaceous earth at all time.
+Keep a dust bath filled with dirt, sand, and diatomaceous earth, large enough to accommodate all of your hens.
 Dump and refresh the dirt every three months.

 Dust the Birds With Pestene